 I fell completely in love with Lisbon staring out the window of our taxi as we wove through the city to our rented apartment.
 As my family chattered excitedly around me about the warm weather and the sights, I kept commenting on the colours, the cobblestone, the TILES, the doorways; Lisbon felt like my perfect pastel daydream.

-The colour palette of the entire city was soft and rich at the same time; the butter yellow buildings contrasted against strong emerald green doorways and trim… the deep terracotta roof tiles and creamy white stucco.
-Each combination paired with the bluest of blue summer skies.
+The colour palette of the entire city was soft and rich at the same time; the butter-yellow buildings contrasted against strong emerald green doorways and trim… the deep terracotta roof tiles and creamy white stucco.
+Each combination is paired with the bluest of blue summer skies.
 Even just writing about it makes my heart feel happy.

 We bought a trolley pass and spent hours (very) slowly riding through the (very) narrow streets.
 It’s obvious why taking the trolley remains a popular mode of transport despite the leisurely pace — there’s barely enough room to drive through some of the streets!
 I loved the yellow siding and worn wooden interior.
 The trolleys felt of a different age and yet were equipped with some of the fastest wifi I’ve experienced in Europe — Lisbon had the juxtaposition of old and new down to a tee.